chaitanyakhandare/PDF-Operator/README.md

-Here’s a basic structure for your README file:

----

 # PDF Operator 📝

 Welcome to **PDF Operator**, a Python-based tool that helps you manage and manipulate PDF files.
 This tool provides several handy features, including PDF text extraction, PDF merging, splitting PDF pages, and converting images to PDFs.